 Specific learning disorder is a condition that causes children to have difficulty with reading, writing and/or math.
-If they have trouble with reading and writing, the disorder is called dyslexia.
+If they have trouble with reading, the disorder is called dyslexia.
 If they have trouble with math, it’s called dyscalculia.
 It’s not that kids with specific learning disorder aren’t smart.
 Students with learning disorders often face difficulties in acquiring academic skills due to neurological differences that affect how their brains process information.

 Children with specific learning disorder may have trouble spelling, understanding what they read, writing out their thoughts, or doing math problems.
 When a child is diagnosed with specific learning disorder, the diagnosis will list the areas that the child struggles with.